patchew-project/qemu/docs/system/riscv/virt.rst

   having AIA IMSIC (i.e. "aia=aplic-imsic" selected).
 When not specified, the default number of per-HART VS-level AIA IMSIC pages is 0.

+- wg=[on|off]

+  When this option is "on", RISC-V WorldGuard will be enabled in the system to provide the isolation of multiple worlds.
+RISC-V HARTS will enable WG extensions to have WID in memory transaction. wgCheckers in front of RAMs and device MMIO will be enabled to provide the access control of resources if the transaction contains WID.
+When not specified, this option is assumed to be "off".
+  This option is restricted to the TCG accelerator.

 Running Linux kernel
 --------------------